List of cases of church arson

 Church arson is the burning of, or attempting to burn religious property.
-Common motives for committing church arson are racial hatred, pyromania, greed, prejudice against certain religious beliefs or anti-religious sentiment in general.
+Common motives for committing church arson are religious intolerance, racial hatred, pyromania, greed, prejudice against certain religious beliefs or anti-religious sentiment in general.
 It may also be part of a sectarian campaign of communal violence, a means of anonymously registering dissent or due to churches being a soft target.

 By country

 Australia

 In 2015, St. James Roman Catholic Church in Brighton, Melbourne burned to the ground after sexual abuse allegations came out regarding former Roman Catholic priest Ronald Pickering.
 Actress Rachel Griffiths, formerly a member of the church, said she was 'quite elated'.

 St. Mary's Catholic Church in Dandenong, also connected to Pickering, burned in a suspicious fire as well.
 St. Mary's Church in St Kilda East was damaged by a suspicious fire after being connected to former priest and convicted child sex offender Kevin O'Donnell.